Benton’s Jewelers street clock was located at 3216 NE 45th Street just east of the Union Bay Place intersection.

 The clock at 3216 NE 45th Street was located east of the University Village shopping center and east of the five-way Union Bay Place NE intersection.
 The clock had originally been on the sidewalk in front of Benton’s Jewelers on University Way NE, and moved with the company to the Union Bay Place location in 1986.
 This was the only remaining street clock originally associated with a jewelry store in northeast Seattle.

-In May 2020 the Benton’s Jewelers street clock was removed by a professional clock restoration service.
-The clock-servicing company will give the Benton’s Jewelers clock a needed rehabilitation and will bring the clock back into to working order again.
+The Benton’s Jewelers street clock was removed by a professional clock restoration service.
+The clock-servicing company gave the Benton’s Jewelers clock a needed rehabilitation and brought the clock back into to working order again.

 The Benton’s Jewelers clock was removed for safety reasons because the clock was in a construction zone.
-The new owners of the clock received approval from the Seattle Landmarks Board to store the clock and bring it back to its location when construction of a new building on the site is completed.
-The site is to open in the year 2024 as Aegis of Laurelhurst, a senior care building.
+The new owners of the clock, Aegis Laurelhurst, received approval from the Seattle Landmarks Board to send the clock for restoration and storage, and then bring it back to its location.

 Tracing Seattle history through its clocks